-Since the introduction of the Business Rate Retention Scheme, effective from 1 April 2013, local authorities are liable for successful appeal against business rates charged to businesses in 2018/19 and earlier financial years in their proportionate share.
+Since the introduction of the Business Rate Retention Scheme, effective from 1 April 2013, local authorities are liable for successful appeal against business rates charged to businesses in their proportionate share.

 A provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2024.
 The estimate has been calculated using the latest Valuation Office (VOA) rating list of appeals and an analysis of successful appeals to date.